Incline Push-Up

 Maintain proper alignment.

-Common Incline Push-Up mistakes
+What are common Incline Push-Up mistakes to avoid?

 Hips sagging downward, indicating weak core engagement.